 - belongs to a particular national origin or ancestry,

 - that the employee's job performance was satisfactory, or that the employee was qualified for the job which they were not hired for,

 - that the employee was subjected to discriminatory conduct, (Ex: being discharged from work)

-If you have experienced discrimination at your workplace based on your national origin, ancestry, or others' perception of either, contact the respected national origin discrimination attorneys at Kokozian Law Firm, APC.
-323-857-5900.
-Ask about our free initial consultation.
+If you have experienced discrimination at your workplace based on your national origin or ancestry, or based on your employer’s perception of your national origin or ancestry, call the experienced employment law attorneys at Kokozian Law Firm, APC or Contact us via our online form.